IXPE: Operations

 IXPE is built to last for two years.
 After that it may be retired and deorbited or given an extended mission.

 After launch and deployment of the IXPE spacecraft, NASA pointed the spacecraft at 1ES 1959+650, a black hole, and SMC X-1, a pulsar, for calibration.
 After that the spacecraft observed its first science target, Cassiopeia A. A first-light image of Cassiopeia A was released on 11 January 2022.
 30 targets are planned to be observed during IXPE's first year.

 IXPE communicates with Earth via a ground station in Malindi, Kenya.
 The ground station is owned and operated by the Italian Space Agency.

 At present mission operations for IXPE are controlled by the Laboratory for Atmospheric and Space Physics (LASP).

 Results

 In May 2022 the first study of IXPE hinted the possibility of vacuum birefringence on 4U 0142+61 and in August another study looked at Centaurus A measuring low polarization degree, suggesting that the X-ray emission is coming from a scattering process rather than arising directly from the accelerated particles of the jet.
+In October 2022 it observed the gamma ray burst GRB 221009A, also known as the "Brightest of all time" (BOAT).